vabene1111/erika3004/README.md

 To control the game:
 * use the WASD keys to move
-* use the space bar to make your mark at the current position
+* use the space bar or enter key to make your mark at the current position

 ## Testing